anuragrudra81/Project2/wp-content/plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 17. Invoice general settings

 == Changelog ==

-= 4.3.0 2023-12-07 =
-* [Fix] - Remove str_contains() to avoid the PHP Lower version error
-* [Fix] - Fixed alternate blank pages issue when invoices are downloaded in bulk
-* [Fix] - Improved the security while importing the edited JSON file
-* [Tweak] - Weight - Hide if it is 0 or not available
-* [Enhancement] - Invoice - Removed email and phone number labels
-* [Tweak] - Templates improved for packing slips, delivery notes, dispatch labels, and shipping label
-* [Enhancement] - Invoice - Default settings changed by moving the email address beneath the billing address.
-* [Enhancement] - Show the gift card details on the invoice if the YITH gift card is applied to the order
-* [Enhancement] - Multi-language compatibility for the invoice, if invoice pro-add-on v1.1.0 is active
-* [Compatibility] - Tested OK with WooCommerce v8.3.1

-= 4.2.1 2023-11-20 =
-* [Fix] - str_contains() issue with lower php version
-* [Compatibility] - Tested OK with WooCommerce v8.3.0

-= 4.2.0 2023-11-13 =
-* [Add] - Form Wizard to set up the initial settings
-* [Add] - Option to show the common print button and individual print button for all document types on the order listing page
-* [Add] - Option to control the document access for logged-in and guest user
-* [Fix] - Duplicate invoice number issue
-* [Tweak] - Added the VAT description with the identified VAT meta keys on the customizer element section
-* [Enhancement] - Updated the UI of invoice number format settings
-* [Enhancement] - Removed the plugin tax settings and synced with the WooCommerce Tax setting
-* [Enhancement] - Showed the deleted/imported products on the documents
-* [Enhancement] - Showed the download invoice button on the My Account page and user order details page
-* [Compatibility] - Tested OK with WooCommerce v8.2.2
-* [Compatibility] - Tested OK with WordPress v6.4.1

-= 4.1.3 2023-10-04 =
-* [Fix] - WooCommerce style conflict in select2 option - background color issue
-* [Fix] - Displayed tax for all products even if the tax is not present for some products
-* [Add] - Added debug module
-* [Enhancement] - Added an option to export the plugin settings as a json file in the debug module
-* [Enhancement] - Added an option to import the plugin settings in the debug module
-* [Enhancement] - Added an option to reset the plugin settings in the debug module
-* [Enhancement] - Added an option on the uninstallation feedback form to delete all options, and table data of this plugin upon plugin deactivation
-* [Enhancement] - Added an action scheduler to save the default templates, if no templates were stored previously
-* [Enhancement] - Added an option to clean up old documents periodically or manually as it helps to save storage space in the server
-* [Enhancement] - Added an option to keep the invoices intact even if changes are made to order later because of accounting purposes
-* [Enhancement] - Added the latest dompdf library support v2.0.3
-* [Tweak] - Removed the form wizard to setup the basic company details
-* [Compatibility] - Tested OK with WooCommerce v8.1.1

-= 4.1.2 2023-08-21 =
-* [Fix] - Warning: DOMDocument::loadHTML(): htmlParseEntityRef: no name in Entity
-* [Fix] - CRITICAL Uncaught TypeError: fwrite(): Argument #1 ($stream) must be of type resource, bool given
-* [Tweak] - Translation improvement with premium add-ons
-* [Compatibility] - Tested OK with WordPress 6.3
-* [Compatibility] - Tested OK with WooCommerce 8.0.2

-= 4.1.1 2023-08-03 =
-* [Fix] - Loading issue / 503 error on order listing page when using the Query Monitor plugin

-= 4.1.0.1 2023-07-19 =
-* [Fix] - Template saving issue - user needs to deactivate and activate the plugin to fix the issue
-* [Fix] - The invoice date was not showing on the invoice when ACF plugin is active
-* [Fix] - Order actions opens in a new tab when the Invoice/Packingplugin is active
-* [Tweak] - Redirect non logged-in users to WooCommerce My Account login page, when trying to print the invoice from the order email
-* [Compatibility] - Tested OK with WooCommerce v7.9.0

-= 4.1.0 2023-07-05 =
-* [Fix] - Fatal error: Uncaught ArgumentCountError: 8 arguments are required, 7 given issue
-* [Tweak] - Added Save and Activate button in the Invoice and Shipping label customizer
-* [Tweak] - Added customer note, vat, and SSN as separate placeholders in the templates
-* [Enhancement] - Icons to identify whether an invoice or packing slip is already printed or downloaded
-* [Enhancement] - Optimized loading time when doing bulk printing the document
-* [Enhancement] - Added the compatibility with WooCommerce High-Performance Order Storage (HPOS) Table feature
-* [Enhancement] - Moved the default order meta fields such as email, phone number, customer note, VAT, and SSN from the settings page to the customizer
-* [Compatibility] - Tested OK with WooCommerce v7.8.2

-= 4.0.10 2023-05-29 =
-* [Fix] - Undefined variable issue in the thank you page

-= 4.0.9 2023-05-12 =
-* [Fix] - Undefined array key issue in the home screen
-* [Fix] - Constant WF_PKLIST_PLUGIN_NAME is already defined issue when using the mPDF add-on from v1.0.8
-* [Compatibility] - Tested OK with WooCommerce v7.7.0

-= 4.0.8 2023-04-19 =
-* [Fix] - Optimized the code to avoid memory-exhausted error
-* [Enhancement] - Changed and improved the home screen UI
-* [Compatibility] - WordPress v6.2
-* [Compatibility] - WooCommerce v7.6.0

-= 4.0.7 2023-03-06 =
-* [Fix] - The wrong text domain issue
-* [Tweak] - Show the cart discount on the invoice when adding the discount amount manually without using the coupon code
-* [Tweak] - Show the button to print the invoice on my account page depending on the invoice number status by default
-* [Compatibility] - with WooCommerce upto v7.4.1

-= 4.0.6 2023-02-07 =
-* [Tweak] - Show the order number field while previewing the invoice document in customizer properties
-* [Fix] - Missing product table in the dispatch label document
-* [Fix] - Showing the WC default currency symbol instead of User defined symbol when using FOX – Currency Switcher Professional for the WooCommerce plugin

-= 4.0.5 =
-* [Fix] - Showing variation data value slugs instead of variation data value labels
-* [Fix] - Fatal error: Uncaught TypeError: array_search() issue in packing slip settings page
-* [Fix] - Adjusted the styles to show the full barcode in invoice template
-* [Tweak] - Changed the product table background colour to white in delivery note to avoid the over consuming of ink when printing
-* [Enhancement] - Added an option to attach the invoice pdf with new order mail notification to admin
-* [Enhancement] - Added a separate option to attach the invoice pdf for the customer mail notifications
-* [Compatibility] - with WC 7.3.0

-= 4.0.4 =
-* [Fix] - Showing multiple shipping label on single page issue
-* [Tweak] - Updated the document template preview images
-* [Tweak] - Moved the footer option to the customizer from general settings page in shipping label document
-* [Compatibility] - with WooCommerce v7.2.3

-= 4.0.3 =
-* [Fix] - Issue of showing prefix/suffix multiple times in invoice number preview
-* [Fix] - Invoice number reset counter issue

-= 4.0.2 =
-* [Fix] - Solved the tracking number shows array issue
-* [Compatibility] - Compatibility with QR Code add-on for WooCommerce PDF Invoices v1.0.1 plugin by WebToffee
-* [Compatibility] - Tested up to PHP version 8.0.0

-= 4.0.1 =
-* [Tweak] - Renamed the addons
-* [Tweak] - Solved pro addons status checking issue

-= 4.0.0 =
-* [Fix] - array_key_first() undefined issue for the php version below 7.3
-* [Tweak] - Added separate settings page for packing slips, dispatch label and delivery notes
-* [Tweak] - Show the non discounted prices in all the pricing columns in product table
-* [Tweak] - Updated the UI and grouped the related elements to improve the usability in all the document settings page
-* [Enhancement] - Added the compatibility with WooCommerce PDF Invoices, Packing Slips and Credit Notes plugin (PRO) by WebToffee
-* [Enhancement] - Added the compatibility with WooCommerce Address Labels plugin (PRO) by WebToffee
-* [Enhancement] - Added the compatibility with WooCommerce Shipping Labels, Dispatch Labels and Delivery Notes plugin (PRO) by WebToffee
-* [Enhancement] - Added the compatibility with WooCommerce Picklists plugin (PRO) by WebToffee
-* [Enhancement] - Added the compatibility with WooCommerce Proforma Invoices plugin (PRO) by WebToffee
-* [Compatibility] - Tested up to WooCommerce 7.2.2

 = 3.0.7 =
 * [Fix] - Solved the padding issue of address fields in packing slip template